Six Key Questions Problem Solvers Fail to Ask

 How Did the Person Prepare for the Task Before Starting Work?

 For too many years as a front-line leader, I missed out of the value of truly effective daily job preparation.
 I assumed that people came to work knowing what they needed to do.
 I assumed that they would remember the special instructions for today’s work that I reminded them of during the weekly planning meeting.
-How well do your teams prepare for each day?
+How well do your teams prepare for work each day?

 The less one prepares for work at the start of each new task, the more they must rely on memory to make sure the task is done correctly.
 This rule is applicable enough when we do the same thing each day.
 It becomes even more important when work requires more customization to meet shifting customer expectations.
 Do your problem solving questions explore how people prepare for work each day?